quasarframework/quasar/docs/src/pages/getting-started/pick-quasar-flavour.md

 To understand more about Quasar CLI, be sure to familiarize yourself [with the guide](/getting-started/quasar-cli).
 With this knowledge under your belt, you'll be able to take full advantage of all of Quasar CLI's many great features.

 ## Vue CLI 3 plugin
-To work with Quasar via its Vue CLI 3 plugin, head on to [Vue CLI 3 Quasar plugin](/getting-started/vue-cli-plugin) documention page.
+To work with Quasar via its Vue CLI 3 plugin, head on to [Vue CLI 3 Quasar plugin](/getting-started/vue-cli-plugin) documentation page.